SecretFoundation/docs/docs/protocol/sgx.md

 Remote attestation provides verification for three things:

-- the application’s identity
+- The application’s identity
-- its intactness (that it has not been tampered with)
+- Its intactness (that it has not been tampered with)
 - That it's running securely within an enclave on an Intel SGX enabled platform

 Attestation is necessary in order to make remote access secure because an enclave’s contents may have to be accessed remotely, not from the same platform [[1]]